eliotharper/ha-selectronic/README.md

 ## Configuration

-There is currently no built-in [Add-on](https://www.home-assistant.io/addons/) or custom [HACS](https://www.hacs.xyz/) integration available.
+There is currently no built-in [Add-on](https://www.home-assistant.io/addons/) or custom [HACS](https://www.hacs.xyz/) integration available for Selectronic inverters.
 However, you can edit your [configuration.yaml](https://www.home-assistant.io/docs/configuration/) file to expose Selectronic attributes as entities in Home Assistant.
 These entities can then be used on dashboards, in automations, and more.

 Refer to [configuration.yaml](configuration.yaml) for a list of available Selectronic attributes and entity configurations.